Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 Key start-up features

-If you're a startup seeking a low-cost way to finance your operations, Metro Bank's Business Credit Card is a great choice As a result of its cheap fees and competitive interest rate, it is an attractive option for new businesses.
+If you're a startup seeking a low-cost way to finance your operations, Metro Bank's card is a great choice.

-The Metro Bank Business Credit Card stands out above other similar products since it does not have minimum annual revenue criteria.
+The card stands out above other similar products since it does not have minimum revenue criteria.
 This implies that all firms, regardless of size or financial stability, are encouraged to apply.

-The card's financial rewards are substantial, but it lacks other bonuses, such as cash back.
-The credit card offers a low-cost, easily-managed line of credit with a fixed annual percentage rate (APR) of 14.9% for all approved applicants.
+The card's financial rewards are substantial, but it lacks other bonuses, such as cashback.
+The credit card offers a low-cost, easily managed line of credit with a fixed annual percentage rate (APR) of 18.9% (although the exact amount you pay will depend on factors including your credit history).

 Last but not least, there are no hidden costs for using the card in the majority of European nations.
 If you or your employees travel often, this may add up to a significant discount, making it a true low-cost choice that helps your company expand internationally.